spaansba/PowerTree/README.md

 ## What is PowerTree?

-PowerTree is a powerful alternative to the traditional `tree` command available in Windows and Unix systems.
-It provides rich visualization of directory structures with advanced filtering, sorting, and display options that make exploring and documenting file systems more efficient.
+PowerTree is a alternative to the traditional `tree` command available in Windows and Unix systems.
+It provides visualization of directory structures with advanced filtering, sorting, and display options that make exploring and documenting file systems more efficient.

 Unlike the standard `tree` command, PowerTree offers:

 - Detailed file information (size, dates, attributes)
-- Multiple sorting options (by name, size, date)
+- Multiple sorting options (by name, size, date etc.)
-- Powerful filtering capabilities (by extension, size, directory)
+- Filtering capabilities (by extension, size, directory)
-- Flexible output format and colorization
 - Customizable configuration via JSON

 ## Installation